Analytics (ice hockey): RAPM

-RAPM is a new hockey statistic based on the RAPM statistic used in basketball.
-Instead of tracking a player's points, it tracks a player's shots, because they occur more often than goals, which is required to give the statistic a high quality of samples.
+RAPM (Regularized Adjusted Plus-Minus) is a new hockey statistic based on the RAPM statistic used in basketball.
+Instead of tracking a player's points, it tracks a player's shots, because they occur more often than goals, which is required to give the statistic a high number of samples.
 RAPM uses a mathematical model with ridge regression that takes into account raw shot creation, Corsi and xG, and outside influences such as Shot Volume, Shot Location (xG RAPM only), Teammate Impact, Competition Impact, Score Effects, Zone Starts, Schedule, Shot Type (xG RAPM only), and Even Strength State.

 There is a Corsi RAPM model that uses raw shot differential and a xG RAPM model that factors for shot location and type.
 The goal of RAPM is to isolate a player's play driving ability and quantify it with a value.

 xG

 xG models use UTSA and give each shot attempt a value depending on shot location and type.
 A shot from the slot might get a score of 0.30, whereas, a shot from the point may only get a score of 0.02.
 The model also takes into account if these shots are coming off rebounds or rush chances.
-This metric answers the problems of Corsi, which are that it values every shot equally. xG models, essentially track which players are taking high quality shots.
+This metric answers the problems of Corsi, which are that it values every shot equally. xG models essentially track which players are taking high quality shots.
 The more high quality shots a player creates, the more likely they are to score.

 Score effects and situational modifiers

 While hockey's analytical statistics can be used to measure in any manpower situation, they are most often expressed relative to play at even strength.
 The statistics can also be viewed relative to "score effects".
 Corsi close and Corsi tied, for instance, are restricted to when one team leads by one goal or when the game is tied, respectively.
 The use of "close" stats is intended to reflect the fact that a team leading a game will tend to play more defensively, meaning the trailing team will often take more shot attempts.

-Corsi close went under scrutiny that it did not predict future goals as well as unadjusted corsi, thus diminishing its value.
-Methods of weighting each shot by the score situation (score adjustment) has taken over as the method to adjust for score effects.
+Corsi close was scrutinized on the grounds that it did not predict future goals as well as unadjusted Corsi, thus diminishing its value.
+Weighting each shot by the score situation (score adjustment) has taken over as the method to adjust for score effects.
+The situation of play also has to be taken into account during any score analysis.